mengqin1/d2-mapserver/INSTALLATION.md

 There are two ways to run the map server, the easy way (this page) or using docker, see [DOCKERSERVER.md](./DOCKERSERVER.md)

+**NOTE**: You don't need to run this on a dedicated server, it's just software you can run on your own PC.

 ## Installation

 You can find the latest version here: